 It is clear that there are a number of benefits to mediation, it just depends on whether the couple is ready and willing to communicate.
 Mediation requires a couple to be able to sit in the same room as one another and openly communicate in a calm and constructive manner.
 Mediation isn’t always for everyone but it may be worth a shot.
 As previously stated, if the couple is not making any progress through mediation simply because they can’t put aside their differences for the common good, it may be better to have a judge decide.

-If you are contemplating mediation for your divorce, contact the experienced family law attorneys at Haber Silver & Simpson today.
+If you are contemplating mediation for your divorce, contact the experienced family law attorneys at Haber Silver Simpson & Russoniello today.